 BB-lu & Camber @Bibo_lu tweeted: “You’re talking to all of us!
 Yet, in this time of year, we’re all kids!
 For our integrity, let’s revisit big bang’s data!”

 Dear Prof. Dr. Sean Carroll:

-In December 2011 our high school geometry classes “fell into” an integrated view of the universe ( http://bblu.org ); today we start with the Planck base units and go to the Age of the Universe in just over 200 base-2 notations ( https://81018.com/chart ).
+In December 2011 our high school geometry classes “fell into” an integrated view of the universe ( https://81018.com/home/ ); today we start with the Planck base units and go to the Age of the Universe in 202 base-2 notations ( https://81018.com/chart ).

-We were quickly an MIT Wikipedia editor (Stephens) that it was “original” research.
-We were told it was idiosyncratic (Baez).
-It know that it is simple AND mathematically integrated.
-For some of us, we’ve begun to think it could be a real alternative to the big bang cosmology (and the big bang’s nihilism).
+We were quickly told by an MIT Wikipedia editor (Stephens) that it was “original” research.
+We were also told it was idiosyncratic (Baez).
+We know that it is simple.
+It is mathematically whole.
+For some of us, we’ve begun to think it could be a real alternative to the big bang cosmology (and big bang nihilism).

 Now, it seems from our cursory overview that most of the people at the Perimeter Institute conference, Time in Cosmology, accept the place of the big bang.

 To help our students and to attempt to context that diverse dialogue, I have created a few links to the conference and to your work.
 There are currently three key pages.
 First, there is a brief overview of the conference on a prior homepage of the site (fourth section down): https://81018.com/2016/10/02/2october2016/